AlienKevin/html-element-picker/README.md

 # html-element-picker
 Pick and highlight any HTML element on a page using only Vanilla JS.
 Hovered elements are automatically highlighted in the color you want.
+Tested in Chrome, Firefox, and Opera, does not work in IE.

 ## Installation
 ### NPM